raygun101/MarkupKit/README.md

 * `LMSpacer` - view that creates flexible space between other views
 * `LMLayerView` - layout view that arranges subviews in layers, like a stack of transparencies
 * `LMLinearGradientView` and `LMRadialGradientView` - views that facilitate the declaration of linear and radial gradient effects, respectively
+* `LMPlayerView` - view that presents an AV player

 Extensions to several UIKit classes that enhance the classes' behavior or adapt their respective types for use in markup are also discusssed.